 The UAE’s political leadership operates within the broad foreign policy framework established by the founding President of the UAE Federation, the late Sheikh Zayed bin Sultan Al Nahyan.
 This approach emphasises diplomacy, negotiation and a willingness to help those less fortunate.
 The UAE is mindful of its commitment to its neighbours and the international community with regard to regional peace, stability and security.
 To achieve these goals, it has purposefully promoted bridges, partnerships and dialogue, and has emphasised moderation, tolerance and respect for all peoples and religions.
-Relying on these tools of engagement has allowed the Government to pursue effective, balanced and wide-ranging ties with the international community in its role as a 'good global citizen'.
+Relying on these tools of engagement has allowed the Government to pursue effective, balanced and wide-ranging ties with the international community, especially the United Nations and affiliated bodies, in its role as a 'good global citizen'.

-The UAE is also following with great interest the positive developments taking place in Egypt as it firmly believes that a stable and calm Egypt is the cornerstone of security and peace, not only in the Arab region but also for the whole world.
+In this context, the UAE is supporting economic and social development in Egypt as it firmly believes that a stable and calm Egypt is the cornerstone of security and peace, not only in the Arab region but also for the whole world.

-Security and stability in the Gulf region remain a high priority in the UAE's balanced foreign policy, which derives its principles from the Charter of the United Nations.
-It is in this context that the UAE regrets the continued occupation of the UAE's three islands: Abu Musa, and Greater and Lesser Tunbs, and demands the restoration of the UAE's full sovereignty over these islands.
+The UAE's balanced foreign policy derives its principles from the Charter of the United Nations and it is in this context that the UAE regrets the continued occupation of the UAE's three islands: Abu Musa, and Greater and Lesser Tunbs, and demands the restoration of the UAE's full sovereignty over these islands.
 The islands were forcibly occupied by Iran hours before the federation was formed on 2 December 1971.
 The UAE has consistently rejected the occupation, demanded the restoration of its full sovereignty and emphasised that 'all actions and measures taken by the occupying Iranian authorities are illegitimate, and are contrary to international law and to universal norms'.

 Since 1971, Iran has been unwilling to seek a mutually agreeable solution.
 The UAE, in contrast, has called for 'a just settlement of this issue, either through direct negotiation or by referral to the International Court of Justice to settle this dispute in accordance with the principles of the Charter of the United Nations and the provisions of international law'.

 The UAE has also opened the way for the production of renewable energy and development of clean energy technologies as a contribution towards protecting the planet from the negative effects of climate change.
-In this regard, the UAE has forged new avenues of collaboration with the UN, focused on achieving a legally binding climate agreement by 2015.
+Creation of an Energy and Climate Change Directorate at the Ministry of Foreign Affairs underlines the UAE's commintment to this agenda and the UAE has forged new avenues of collaboration with the UN, focused on achieving a legally binding climate agreement by 2015.